EvilFreelancer/routeros-api-php/README.md

 | delay     | int    | 1       | Delay between attempts in seconds |

 ### How to enable support of legacy login schema (RouterOS pre-6.43)

+> From 0.8.1 this is not important, version of firmware will be detected automatically.

 ```php
 <?php